Lewis Clinton-Baker: Pinetum

-Clifton-Baker's residence in later life was at Bayfordbury.
+Clinton-Baker's residence in later life was at Bayfordbury.
 His grandfather William Robert Baker (1810–1897) had founded a pinetum there, in 1837, based on existing fir trees, working with John Claudius Loudon and applying taxonomy from the de Jussieu system.
 His elder brother Henry William Clinton Baker developed it further, from 1903.
 Clinton-Baker introduced the cypress Chamaecyparis formosensis, collected on Formosa in 1910.

 In 1945, after Clinton-Baker's death, Bayfordbury became the home of the John Innes Horticultural Institution.

 Family

 On 11 May 1920 Clinton-Baker married Rosa Agnes Henderson MBE, who in March that year had been honoured for war work with Queen Mary's Needlework Guild.
 The ceremony took place in the chapel of Royal Foundation of St Katharine, at that time on a site near Regent's Park, London; her younger sister Jessie Marguerite had married in 1913 Geoffrey Arbuthnot RN.
 Their father was the late William Henderson (1842–1910), of Berkley House, Berkley, Somerset, near Frome, who died in 1910 at age 67.
 A son of the Manchester merchant Charles Paton Henderson, senior, he had been a merchant in China.
 The mother of the family of three daughters and a son was Jessie Dennistoun Bankier, daughter of William Bankier of Glasgow.
 The couple were married in 1888.

 The couple had a son William Lewis Clinton-Baker (born 1921), and a daughter Jean.